Loading figure…

 “Jeffries supports increased background checks for potential gun owners and a ban on assault weapons.”

-Why: Cosponsoring the Bipartisan Background Checks Act directly advances the stated position on increasing background checks for gun owners.
+Why: Cosponsoring the Bipartisan Background Checks Act directly advances the stated position by promoting increased background checks, which is a key aspect of stricter gun control measures.

 View source →Mar 5, 2025 · Congress.gov